 Criteria Evidence M/GP Criteria Met Comment 4.1 Service has financial strategy which forms part of the strategic plan. М 4.2 Financial strategy includes recognition of all service activities. М 4.3 Strategy is reviewed annually as part of the business planning process. М 4.4 Annual budget identifies all projected incomes and expenditure and is reviewed quarterly with remedial action taken as required. М 4.5 Specific aspects of service delivery should have unit costing.
 GP 4.6 There are written financial procedures. М 4.7 Financial responsibilities are identified for each area of service activity. М 4.8 All those with responsibility for finance management are provided with up to date financial information. М 4.9 All financial activity must comply with statutory regulations. М 4.10 Management body receive regular reports on the financial position of the service. М 4.11 Monthly financial operating statements and cash flow are prepared.
-GP 4.12 Regular meetings to discuss financial issues take place between the Area Operations Manager and administrative staff with finance responsibility.
+GP 4.12 Regular meetings to discuss financial issues take place between the treasurer and director and/or finance manager and other relevant members of staff.
 GP 4.13 Agreed procedures in place for paying bills, signing checks, and managing petty cash.4 М